yugabyte/yugabyte-db/docs/content/latest/deploy/multi-dc/async-replication.md

 For bidirectional replication, repeat the procedure described in [Unidirectional Replication](#unidirectional-replication), but pump data into yugabyte-consumer.

-To avoid primary key conflict errors, keep the key space for the two universes separate.
+To avoid primary key conflict errors, keep the key ranges for the two universes separate.

 ### Replication Lag